configcat/docs/website/docs/sdk-reference/ruby.md

 ## `get_all_keys`

-You can query the keys from your config.json in the SDK with the `get_all_keys` method.
+You can query the keys from your config JSON in the SDK with the `get_all_keys` method.

 ```ruby
 client = ConfigCat.get('#YOUR-SDK-KEY#')